DEMO: Visualizing waves#

 X, Y = np.meshgrid(x, y)

-# Compute spatial part of the normal mode
+# Compute the spatial part of the normal mode

 return X, Y, Z

-'''Normal modes of 2D membrane on a square geometry'''
+Visualizes the 2D normal modes of a vibrating membrane on a square geometry using Plotly.

 X, Y, Z = membrane2d_mode(n, m, t)